I am your Liberal Democrat MP for Bath, a committed pro-European and environmentalist.

 As a former secondary school teacher, I understand the importance of education.
 I regularly visit Bath schools, where I speak with pupils, school leaders, staff, governors and parents.
 I strongly oppose the government’s cuts to school funding, which have led to larger class sizes, fewer teaching assistants, and inadequate support services for children.

 I moved to Bath in 2014 and stood against Jacob Rees-Mogg in the 2015 general election.

-I am the Liberal Democrat Spokesperson for Climate Change and Environment.
+I am the Liberal Democrat Spokesperson for Justice and Women & Equalities and Shadow Leader of the House.
 My achievements as Bath's MP include:

 • Helping more than 15,000 constituents with casework